College of Security and Intelligence

 Welcome to the first College of Security and Intelligence in the United States.
-The College currently offers three undergraduate degrees, in Global Security and Intelligence Studies and Cyber Intelligence and Security, and one graduate degree in Security and Intelligence Studies.
+The College currently offers a Bachelor of Science in Global Security and Intelligence Studies and Cyber Intelligence and Security, and a Master of Science degree in Security and Intelligence Studies.
 It is the mission of the College to educate men and women of integrity and good character to be future leaders in the national security community, the intelligence agencies, military intelligence, state and local law enforcement, and corporate security, among other fields.
 The college always puts its primary emphasis on helping our students develop as scholars, professionals, and enlightened citizens.

 At the undergraduate level, our programs are designed to incorporate liberal arts courses with more specialized knowledge courses, together with a strong emphasis also on practical skills and hands-on learning.
 We emphasize key background areas, such as History, International Relations, Economics and Psychology with specialized courses in Intelligence, Security and Forensics.
 Our students are challenged to think critically about international developments, write about these in intelligence style formats, and brief students and faculty about what they have found and judge to be of significance.
 Hands-on courses include lab work in our Forensics Lab and field work at ‘crime scenes,’ practicing elicitation skills in counterintelligence, working with area schools on an intensive security audit, and participating in secure building design.
 Our students compete in Red Team/Blue Team exercises in the Cyber Lab and in a capstone simulation or “war games” class, where they must demonstrate a strong grasp of the knowledge base and key skills required of a professional working in security, intelligence, or cyber intelligence fields.